 2. Australia > Beijing > Tianjin > Hong Kong or Macau

 3. US > Beijing > Japan > US

 4. New York > Beijing > Kuala Lumpur

 4. Transit Passengers must Enter via Designated Ports

-At present, Beijing has opened two ports of entry under this policy, including Beijing Capital International Airport and Beijing West Railway Station.
+At present, Beijing has opened 3 ports of entry under this policy, including Beijing Capital International Airport and Beijing West Railway Station and the new Beijing Daxing International Airport.
 You may enter into Beijing through one of the two ports directly, or transfer to Beijing from nearby Tianjin or Hebei Province.

 Warm Tips: 1.)
 The official date of visa-free transit starts from the 00:00 on the next day after arrival.
 2.)
 Visitors who want to stay longer, exit form other ports, or travel to other cities outside Beijing-Tianjin-Hebei have to apply for a China Visa for legal stay.
 How to Apply for a Chinese Visa>> .

 ①.
 Inform the air company that you will use the 144-Hour Visa-free Transit Policy when boarding.